 Week 2 to month 3 –

-1 gallon raw goat milk
+1 gallon raw goat milk from a local, trusted source

 1/2 tsp unsulhured black strap molasses